Ostorlab/oxo/README.md

 * Callback interception

 Tools will often re-invent the wheel by poorly re-implementing all of these and then add their detection.
-These often results in poor detectors as most of these are complex tasks that requires specialized tools.
+These often result in poor detectors as most of these are complex tasks that require specialized tools.

-OXO offers the ease of chaining the specialized tools to focus on perform the required task, offering increased detection, faster delivery.
+OXO offers the ease of chaining the specialized tools to focus on performing the required task, offering increased detection, faster delivery.

 To do that, OXO provides on the following: